Charith Abeysinghe

 Abeysinghe Charith Wasantha Kumara (born November 27, 1982, in Horana, Sri Lanka; Sinhala: චරිත් අබේසිංහ), commonly known as Charith Abeysinghe, is a Sri Lankan tele-cinema director, producer, cinematographer, singer, actor, and television presenter.
 With a career spanning over 25 years, Abeysinghe has been involved in various roles within the Sri Lankan arts and entertainment sector, including television and film.

 Personal life

+Abeysinghe was married to Puvaneswary Sundarampillai, with whom he has a son named Ashok (21 years old).

-Abeysinghe is married to Satharasinghe Archie Hanson Sithara, and they have three daughters: Aveesha, Thedeesha, and Meleesha.
+Abeysinghe then married Satharasinghe Archie Hanson Sithara, and they have three daughters: Aveesha, Thedeesha, and Meleesha.

 Acting career

 Abeysinghe began his career in the Sri Lankan entertainment industry, participating in music, television, and film.
 In 2007, he produced Juliya, recognized as one of the early Sri Lankan films shot entirely in High Definition and among the most expensive productions in the country at that time.
 The film was completed at Pinewood Studios in London, marking a significant technical advancement for Sri Lankan cinema.

 In addition to his work in film, Abeysinghe has been involved in numerous television dramas, including Wassanaye Hiru Avidin (2001), Sonduru Kadalla (2014), Chakra (2014), Prana (2016), Gemunu Maharaja (2017), Yan (2019), Kumi (2019), Sathya (2020), Thadee (2021), Number 09 (2022), Chandi Kumarihami (2023), Bambarek Awith.(2024), Take Care (2023), and Meemassa (2024) His 2018 teledrama Mini Gandala saw him take on roles as both director and actor.